mlomboglia/yt-list/README.md

 ### searchRelatedVideos(videoId, nextPageToken, amount)

-Search Related Videos based on a videoId.
+Search Related Videos based on a videoId

 NextPageToken to retrieve the next page of results Amount of results per page